-If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.

-If we end your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+If we end your membership with the plan because you did not pay your plan premium, and you don't currently have prescription drug coverage then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)